ivanhofer/sveltekit-typescript-showcase/README.md

 }
 ```

-But it doesn't work that well when you now want to access the data because its type contains
+But it doesn't work that well when you now want to access the `data` object because its type
-`undefined`:
+definition also contains `undefined`:

 ```ts
 let response: ApiResponse<string>